MixedPebble/mixedpebble.github.io/content/posts/fsd-first-impressions.md

 ## Final Thoughts

 Anyone debating on upgrading to the Full Self Driving Package may want to consider saving their money for now.
-While the FSD beta is without question the most advanced autonomous driving system globally, it does not warrant the $10,00 price tag for most drivers.
+While the FSD beta is without question the most advanced autonomous driving system commercially available, it does not warrant the $10,00 price tag for most drivers.
 Instead, the recently introduced FSD subscription at $200/month is a better match for most drivers to enjoy road trips.